Resident Evil: Resistance

-Resident Evil: Resistance (Note: Known in Japan as Biohazard: Resistance (バイオハザード レジスタンス, Baiohazādo Rejisutansu)) is a 2020 survival horror game developed by NeoBards Entertainment and published by Capcom as the online component for Resident Evil 3.
+Resident Evil: Resistance (Note: Known in Japan as Biohazard: Resistance (バイオハザード レジスタンス, Baiohazādo Rejisutansu)) is a 2020 asymmetrical survival horror game developed by NeoBards Entertainment and published by Capcom as the online component for Resident Evil 3.
 Released for PlayStation 4, Windows, and Xbox One, it involves four survivor players competing against a mastermind player who can create traps, enemies and other hazards.
 Resistance is set during the Raccoon City outbreak and features characters from Resident Evil 2, Resident Evil 3, Resident Evil 5 and Resident Evil Revelations 2, though it is a non-canon scenario.
 The game received mixed reviews from critics, who criticized it for being unbalanced, having technical issues and lacking dedicated servers.

 Gameplay

 Resident Evil: Resistance features twelve playable characters as seven survivors and five masterminds.
 The game puts a team of four survivor players against a mastermind player who can create traps, enemies, and other hazards.
 Players can choose seven levels: Downtown, Uptown, Casino, Prison, Research Facilty, Abandoned Park and Bemusement Park to compete in three challenges during a time limit.
 Resistances gameplay is similar to Resident Evil Outbreak (2003).